-Pomodoro sauce is THE Italian tomato sauce!
+Pomodoro is THE Italian tomato sauce!
 It’s thick and smooth and the basis for so many amazing recipes.
-You’ll love this very traditional version of the recipe using just a handful of simple ingredients brought together to make the best sauce.
+You’ll love this very traditional version of the recipe using just a handful of simple ingredients brought together for the best flavor.

 It’s been a while since I’ve shared a new fundamentals of Italian cooking post!
 Next up is gnocchi (so good!), but I decided it was past time to share my most basic and simple tomato sauce with you.

 As I said above, this THE sauce.
 If you’re cooking up some meatballs or making baked pasta or just want some simple spaghetti, this is the sauce you need!
-While marinara is more popular as a sauce here in the US, pomodoro is the one loved in Italy.
+While marinara is more popular here in the US, pomodoro is the one loved in Italy.
 Though I’ll note we enjoy it too, but we just call it tomato sauce, sell it in cans, and don’t think much about it.
 But we can do better than that!
-This is tomato sauce as it is meant to be.
+This is it as it is meant to be.

 What do you need?

-- Tomatoes – Since this sauce is so simple, you want to use the best tomatoes you can.
+- Tomatoes – Since this recipe is so simple, you want to use the best tomatoes you can.
 While there are a number of excellent tomato varieties for sauce, San Marzano is the best known and most available, so I would recommend that if you can find it.
 (See below for more info!)
 If you cannot, there a number of brands of plum tomatoes which will work beautifully.
-Just remember the flavor of the brand you use will be the flavor of the sauce, so choose one you love.
+Just remember the flavor of the brand you use will be the flavor you taste, so choose one you love.

 - Garlic – A few cloves.
 And I like chopped instead of minced.
 I find garlic is sweeter and milder when chopped.